 Photographers would have to travel to different areas of the planet to capture the sun in different positions.
 And moving from the centre of the day zone to the twilight zone would be anything but a short journey.
 After all, these new planets are more or less the same size as our beloved planet Earth!

 And as for astrophotography, you would need to travel to the dark side of the planet to be able to capture a pitch-black sky.
-There would be no Milky Way but in its place, there might be something else just as fascinating and beautiful to photograph.

 Light and colour would appear very different to how they appear on Earth.